aikubo/aikubo.github.io/src/resume/anhm.md

 finish: "AUGUST 2016"
 ---

-Summer internship at the museum working on analysis of volcanic melt inclusions using the electron microprobe and secondary ion mass spectrometer under Dr. Adrian Fiege.
+Measured first sulfur isotope ratios in homoenized and quenched melt inclusions from the Pinatubo Dacite using the Secondary Ion Mass Spectrometer at WHOI.
+Advised by Adrian Fiege.